 Tiku harbor was Islamized in the early 16th century under the influence of Indian Muslim Gujarati traders

 Gradually, the Acehnese came to dominate the harbors on the west coast.
-Pariaman and Ulukan (that will become the first known Islamic center in Minangkabau) are converted.
+Pariaman and Ulukan (that will become the first known Islamic center in Minangkabau) converted.

-In 1575, the son of the sultan of Aceh is appointed panglima (governor) of the port of Pariaman.
+In 1575, the son of the sultan of Aceh was appointed panglima (governor) of the port of Pariaman.
 Under the reign of Sultan Iskandar Muda (1607-1636) Aceh fought to channel all the pepper trade of Sumatra in its capital of Kotaraja.
 To do so, they tried to maintain an absolute control and monopoly on the main harbors of Sumatra.

 Acehnese control on the main western harbor started to decline in the 1640s, but their place was soon taken back by the Indian traders of the Gujarat, also Muslim.

 According to Dobbins « as late as 1761 Islam was largely confined to the leading broker families of the ports ; Islamic law, particularly that connected with inheritance, proved suited to their needs, providing them with an alternative to the matrilineal system of inheritance of the uplands.
 The coastal peasants, however, remained attached to their animistic beliefs and to their own religious specialists ».